MessageBird vs Telnyx

 Which is more popular, MessageBird or Telnyx?

-On the Knock platform, MessageBird handled <1M messages from January 23rd to April 23rd compared to <1M for Telnyx.
-MessageBird is currently trending upward in adoption, while Telnyx volume has remained stable.
+On the Knock platform, MessageBird handled <1M messages from February 15th to May 14th compared to <1M for Telnyx.
+MessageBird volume has remained stable, while Telnyx is trending upward.

 Can I use both MessageBird and Telnyx together?